obheda12/Solidity-Security-Compendium/days/day10.md

 ### Demonstration
 To read private storage variables using the Ethereum JSON-RPC API, you can use the `eth_getStorageAt` method.
 This method allows you to query the value of a storage slot in a specific contract.
 Keep in mind that although storage variables are marked private in the Solidity code, they are still accessible on the blockchain.

-Here's a step-by-step guide on how to read private storage variables:

-Identify the contract address: Find the address of the contract whose private storage variable you want to read (0x1230000000000000000000000000000000000000)
+1. Identify the contract address: Find the address of the contract whose private storage variable you want to read (0x1230000000000000000000000000000000000000)

-Determine the storage slot: Calculate the storage slot of the variable you want to access.
+2. Determine the storage slot: Calculate the storage slot of the variable you want to access.
 The storage slot is determined by the position of the variable in the contract.
 For mappings, it's a little more complex; you can refer to the Solidity documentation for the exact formula.

-Use `eth_getStorageAt` method: Make an API call using the `eth_getStorageAt` method with the contract address and storage slot as parameters.
+3. Use `eth_getStorageAt` method: Make an API call using the `eth_getStorageAt` method with the contract address and storage slot as parameters.

 Here's an example using the `UserInfo` contract from the example above: